 In addition, while standardized test scores may seem like an objective way of judging student’s merit, they actually favor wealthier students who, among other factors, have the ability to take costly tests multiple times and to pay for tutoring.

-While past Supreme Court cases and administrations have showed consistent support for affirmative action, the Trump administration has shown support for Blum’s case.
+While past Supreme Court cases and administrations have shown consistent support for affirmative action, the Trump administration has shown support for Blum’s case.
 With the Oct.
 15 court date, the future of affirmative action remains in question.